 Purpose:

-Prevents a file object from being evicted flushed from the metadata cache to storage.
+Prevents a persistent HDF5 object from being flushed from the metadata cache to storage.

 Description:

-This function is used in cases where a programmer would like to take control over when particular metadata objects are flushed from the file's metadata cache.
-A corked cache or object will never be flushed or evicted from the metadata cache.
+This function is used in cases where a programmer would like to control when particular persistent HDF5 objects are flushed from the file's metadata cache.
+A corked object will never be flushed or evicted from the metadata cache.
 Instead, the programmer must manually perform flushes with H5Fflush() or H5Oflush().

 Note:

-Corking an HDF5 file identifier (obtained from H5Fopen() or H5Fcreate()) will cork the file's entire metadata cache.
+HDF5 persistent objects include datasets, attributes, stored datatypes, and groups.
+Only hid_t identifiers that represent these objects can be passed to the function.

 This function does not apply to hid_t identifiers that represent property lists or dataspaces since those are not stored in the file.
 Attempting to cork either of these is considered an error.

-An object or file will be uncorked when closed.
+It is an error to pass an HDF5 file identifier (obtained from H5Fopen() or H5Fcreate()) to this function.
+Use H5Fcork() instead.

 Misuse of this function can cause the cache to exhaust available memory.

+Objects can be uncorked with H5Ouncork() or H5Funcork().

 Parameters: